pratulad1026/Breast-Cancer-Project/README.md

 ..._worst: Worst (largest) values for each feature across all cell nuclei in the sample

-Unnamed: 32: An empty column (possibly unnecessary)

-Usage

-To load this dataset in Python using pandas:

-import pandas as pd

-# Load the dataset
-df = pd.read_csv('data.csv')

-# Display first few rows
-print(df.head())

-License

-Ensure that you have the appropriate permissions to use and distribute this dataset.
-The dataset should be used for research, analysis, and educational purposes only.

-Contribution

-Feel free to contribute by improving the dataset, adding more insights, or creating visualizations to better understand the data.

 Here are the steps to use this dataset effectively:

 1. Download and Prepare the Dataset